jedim101/neural-network/README.md

 # neural-network

-A simple handwritting detect neural network using Tensorflow's mnist dataset and keras to train the model.
+A simple handwriting detection neural network using Tensorflow's mnist dataset and keras to train the model.
-`digits` contains my own handwritten digits that UI used to test.
+`digits` contains my own handwritten digits that I used to test.